 We have found that campers are much more inclined to write home when the process is made easy for them.
 Please be aware that we do have a letter meal every week so at a minimum, you should hear from your child once a week.
 If you would like to increase your odds of hearing from you camper more than three times, here are some helpful tips:

 - Pack your camper with pre-stamped, pre-addressed envelopes to all the people you want your camper to write to.

 - Sit down with your child and ask them who they would like to keep in touch with while they are at camp and make your child a sheet of labels with everyone’s names and addresses so that they can assemble their envelope easily.

 - Encourage your child to pick out the stationary and pens that they want to bring with them.

-- Create fax and email cover sheets so that your child can write a letter and have it faxed or scanned and emailed home later that day.
+- Your child will receive four email cover sheets.
+They will receive all 4 cover sheets at the beginning of the session and can use them at their discretion.
 Please remember that if you want your child to fax or email, their letters should be written clearly with pen so our office staff can make sure they get to you in a way that you can read!

 Please be aware that campers often don’t want to write home because they are busy playing and running around.
 No news is often great news!
 However, if you are concerned that you have not received any mail from your child, please contact us and we will make sure a fax or letter is sent right away.
-Mail from Mukwonago can be notoriously slow so please keep that in mind.
-Packages sent from unapproved vendors will be inspected and please remember that no food is allowed.
-Gum and flavored packets for water are ok to send.
+Mail from Mukwonago can be notoriously slow, so please keep that in mind.

 Please make sure you have signed and are aware of our technology policy.
 Only screen-less electronic devices and digital cameras are permitted at camp this summer.
 Please consider packing additional books, magazines, games and other non-technology items for your camper to enjoy during rest hour and early morning or bedtime.